asynkr/hrm-interpreter/README.md

 ## Scripts

 Scripts are text files provided by the game.
 In any level, click the "Copy" button to copy your script as text file.
+However, slightly different formats can be supported, so here are the different assumptions made by the parser:
+- A line starting with "--" is ignored
+- A line with the command "COMMENT" is ignored
+- The parsing stops at the first "DEFINE" command.
+In the game, the following lines are used to define labels (which are drawing) for comments and memory tiles.
+The interpreter doesn't need them, so they are ignored, and as far as I know, they are always at the end of the script.
+- Multiple spaces are the same as one space
+- Indents are ignored
+- ":" character is used for and only for jump destinations

 ## FAQ